junxit/us-congress-bills-111/bill.md

 - Whereas this victory represents the Yankees’ 27th World Series Championship win;
 - Whereas this number of championship wins is 17 more than their next closest competitor;
 - Whereas the contributions of the Yankees’ players throughout the season were all vital in securing the title; and
-- Whereas the Yankees were guided to victory by Manager Joe Girardi, General Manager Brian Cashman, President Randy Levine, and the leadership of Hank and Hal Steinbrenner: Now therefore be it
+- Whereas the Yankees were guided to victory by Manager Joe Girardi, General Manager Brian Cashman, President Randy Levine, and the leadership of Hank and Hal Steinbrenner: Now, therefore, be it

 That the House of Representatives congratulates—